 We drove to the launch site with Romy still in pajamas and watched the magical spectacle of the balloons taking off one by one and sometimes cheek to cheek.

 You could also watch them from any rooftop terrace or walk up one of the hills.
 We decided to drive around the valleys, following them and watching them land.
-It was pretty comical watching a team of strong men pulling a balloon full of people down and tying it to a trailer while the balloon still wanted to be in the air!
+It was pretty comical watching a team of strong men pull a balloon full of people down and tie it to a trailer, even though the balloon still wanted to stay in the air!

 After watching the early morning balloons, it was time for coffee, breakfast, and a quiet morning.
-For the three-year-old, that meant the first of several long baths for the day, which was clearly her favorite thing about this trip!
+For the three-year-old, that meant the first of several long baths of the day, which was clearly her favorite part of this trip!

 Book your hot-air balloon ride here if you prefer to soar into the sky rather than watch them from the ground!